andreterceiro/dio-git-github-bootcamp/README.md

 - Github Enterprise Cloud;

 This plans have specifics number os limits of resources, like 50 GB limit to packages storage.

+Summarizing:

+Plan types:

+- Personal;
+- Organization;
+- Enterprise.

+Plans free and pro existing also for organizations.